naeglinghaff/algorithm_timer/README.md

 ### Custom algorithms

-My custom functions are stored in the server-side in src, each in a different script file.
+My custom functions are stored, server-side in src, each in a different script file.

-The timer code will have to be adapted to accept these functions as they are not inbuilt Array properties.
+For the sake of this project, the Array object will have these custom functions added as properties.
+This would NOT be something I would attempt outside of the bounds of this project as it would affect all Array objects across the code base. *Playing with global variables is not recommended.*

 #### Reverse